VainF/Torch-Pruning/README.md

 <img src="assets/dep.png" width="100%">
 </div>

 With DepGraph, it is easy to design some "group-level" criteria to estimate the importance of a whole group rather than a single layer.
-In our paper, we sparsify groups to learn consistent sparsity across coupled layers.
+In our paper, we craft a simple [GroupPruner](https://arxiv.org/abs/2301.12900) to learn consistent sparsity across coupled layers.

 <div align="center">
 <img src="assets/group_sparsity.png" width="80%">